man > perlfaq1(1)

 What are Perl 4, Perl 5, or Raku (Perl 6)?

-is the older sibling, and though they are different languages, someone who knows one will
+the older sibling, and though they are different languages, someone who knows one will spot

-interpreter as well as the version of the language.
-Each major version has significant
+as well as the version of the language.
+Each major version has significant differences that

-are complementary, not mutually exclusive.
-Raku is not meant to replace Perl, and vice
+complementary, not mutually exclusive.
+Raku is not meant to replace Perl, and vice versa.
+See

 See perlhist for a history of Perl revisions.